cdrummey216/whoami/whoami.md

 No, and free will is that choice that is made to do it differently next time.
 To change, to learn and grow from experience is an exercise in free will.
 The self acts willfully when it decides to modify its response based on past experiences.
 For example, an alcoholic's 'self' is impeded and disrupted by the desire for alcohol.
 A sober alcoholic has committed to themselves that they will no longer imbibe.
 A decision to live differently than how one has lived in the past and to ignore and control desire.

 ## The Golden Ratio

+### Who cares?
+I'll tell you because it concerns you, as well.
+It is a very special number for two reasons.
+First, it is a ratio that represents a specific proporition of one thing to another, related thing.
+Two quantities of something --anything-- like the number of petals on a flower or the distance between your hand and your arm are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.
+This number is extraordinarily useful in mathematics, architecture, art and more.
+It is a pattern that is often found in nature.
+The pattern of the seeds in a sunflower, the number of arms on a starfish, the shape of a hurricane and yes, even you in your body, represent the golden ratio in some manner.
+The measurement from the navel to the floor and the top of the head to the navel is the golden ratio.

+You should care about the golden ratio because it so common.
+Its natural.
+It is part of the fabric of our reality.
+Its this funky little number that guides natural processes and perfects the evolution of life.
+The nautilus' shell is beautiful and ideal for its survival in nature.
+This shell is ultimately the result of refined genetics from generations of cephalopods that have resisted the forces of nature through the long forgotten eons.
+Its natural, and often observable.
+Could it be that humanity, as the most advanced species on the planet, also have a 'shell'?

 ### What is it?